leafsphp/api-docs/src/docs/config/paths.md

 # Path Config

-leaf MVC v2 comes in with a whole lot of available customizations.
+Leaf API v2 comes in with a whole lot of available customizations.
 One major customization is the paths config.
-This allows you to change leaf MVC's directory structure to something you prefer.
-This means you can rearrange the whole of leaf MVC and have all your files still map correctly: a feature which was only available in skeleton.
+This allows you to change Leaf API's directory structure to something you prefer.
+This means you can rearrange the whole of Leaf API and have all your files still map correctly: a feature which was only available in skeleton.

 ```php
 <?php